raylab-projects/CavBench_RayLab/cavbench_c/README.md

 # How to run?
 In the shell command line, just type:

-<code>$ cavbench</code>
+<code>$ ./cavbench_c.sh</code>

-But, before that, please make sure that the file CavBench.sh has the due permissions 'x' to execute.
+But, before that, please make sure that the file cavbench_c.sh has the due permissions 'x' to execute.
 To check this out, type the following in the command line:

-<code>$ ls -la</code>

-to see the execution permissions.

 If necessary to add execution permissions, please type:

 <code>$ chmod +x cavbench.sh</code>

-# Contributors
-Sérgio Dias : sergioduartedias@sapo.pt

-Francisco fernandes: francisco.fernandes@ist.utl.pt

-Tiago Simões : tiagomiguelcs@gmail.com

-Ana Mafalda Martins: a.mafalda.martins@gmail.com

-Alfredo Ferreira: alfredo.ferreira@ist.utl.pt

-Joaquim Jorge: jaj@inesc.pt

-Abel Gomes: agomes@di.ubi.pt